-The proposed PE game analyzes instances involving a pursuer, an evader, and a moving obstacle whose exact position and velocity are always known only to the evader.
-The pursuer knows the initial position of the obstacle and has partial information about the obstacle's velocity.
+The proposed PE game analyzes instances involving a pursuer, an evader, and a moving obstacle whose exact position and velocity are precisely known only to one of the players, namely, the evader.
+The pursuer knows only the initial position of the obstacle and has some partial information about the obstacle's velocity.
 On the other hand, the evader is aware of the pursuer's lack of information regarding the obstacle's whereabouts.
-In contrast to the existing literature on PE games with asymmetric information, the players in the formulation react to the information asymmetry by considering updated objectives that are not communicated to their respective opponents.
-Since the evader knows the true value of the obstacle's velocity, the evader tries to drive the pursuer toward the obstacle using a deceptive strategy.
-In order to capture the evader while avoiding the dynamic uncertain obstacle, the pursuer employs a desensitized strategy that provides safer trajectories to achieve its goal.
+In contrast to the existing literature on PE games involving obstacles and information asymmetry \cite{nayyar2013common, gupta2014common, gupta2016dynamic, oyler2015dominance, oyler2016contributions}, the players in the proposed problem formulation react to the underlying information asymmetry by considering updated objectives that are not communicated to their respective opponents.
+Since the evader knows the true value of the obstacle's velocity, she tries to drive the pursuer toward the obstacle using a deceptive strategy.
+In order to capture the evader while avoiding the dynamic uncertain obstacle, the pursuer employs a desensitized strategy that provides safer trajectories to achieve his goal.
 In this work, we consider a simple receding-horizon approach to obtain optimal solutions for the players in the proposed PE game.

-The contributions of this paper are listed below: i) A novel problem formulation is introduced to the topic of differential games with asymmetric information; ii) A sensitivity function-based risk measure is introduced to differential games to generate safer trajectories that reduce constraint violations for the less informed player; iii) A deceptive strategy is proposed to the more informed player; iv) The efficacy of the proposed strategies (both individually and combined) is verified for a class of pursuit-evasion games via simulations that showcase their applicability.
-To the best of the authors' knowledge, the proposed formulation and the solution approach are novel to differential games and pursuit-evasion.
+The contributions of this paper are as follows: a) a novel problem formulation is introduced for differential games with asymmetric information by capturing the lack of environmental awareness using uncertain model parameters; b) a sensitivity function-based risk estimate is introduced for differential games to generate safer trajectories that reduce constraint violations for the less informed player; c) a deceptive strategy is proposed for the more informed player; and, finally, d) the efficacy of the proposed strategies (both individually and combined) is verified for a class of pursuit-evasion games via simulations that showcase their applicability.
+To the best of the authors' knowledge, the proposed formulation and the solution approach are novel to differential games of pursuit-evasion type.